Thor Laser Therapy

 When is Thor Laser Therapy used?

-At The Foot Clinic, your podiatrist may include infrared light sessions at the clinic as part of your treatment, if you suffer from any injuries to tendons, muscles, nerves or skin.
-It can also be used to manage nerve pain symptoms, caused by osteoarthritis.
-And if you have nerve damage or poor blood circulation as a result of diabetes, Thor Laser Therapy is used to stimulate the nerves and preserve or increase blood stimulation in those areas.
+At The Foot Clinic, your podiatrist may include red-infrared light therapy sessions at the clinic as part of your treatment, if you suffer from any injuries to tendons, muscles, nerves or skin.
+It can also be used to manage nerve pain symptoms, caused by osteoarthritis or any number of inflammatory conditions.
+And if you have nerve damage or poor blood circulation as a result of diabetes, Thor Laser Therapy is used to stimulate the nerves and increase blood flow in those areas.

 Heel or ankle pain can be caused by a number of problems.
 From injury to the Plantar Fascia or Achilles Tendinopathy, there are multiple reasons you are experiencing heel or ankle pain.